Early Middle School Arts

 Intentionality in Music, Art, and Drama

-Music: All grade 5 students participate in both band and choir, which meet once each week.
-Grade 6 students may choose from band or choir and attend twice each week.
+All grade 5 students participate in both band and choir, which meet once each week.
+Normally, grade 6 students may choose either band or choir and attend twice each week, however, in 2021 – 2022, grade 6 will also participate in both disciplines since grade 5 students were unable to participate in our regular music curricula during the 2020 – 2021 school year.